Azure/azure-iot-sdk-csharp/SDK v2 migration guide.md

   - Consolidating IoT hub service clients and renaming to reflect the items or operations they support.
     - Many existing client classes (RegistryManager, ServiceClient, etc.) were confusingly named and contained methods that weren't always consistent with the client's assumed responsibilities.
   - Many existing clients had a mix of standard constructors (`new DeviceClient(...)`) and static builder methods (`DeviceClient.CreateFromConnectionString(...)`) that caused some confusion among users.
 The factory methods have been removed and the addition of constructors in clients enables unit testing.
   - Exception handling.
 (Exception handling in the v1 SDK required multiple exception types to be caught.
-This logic has been consolidated to always throw only IotHubClientException for exceptions arising from communication attempts with IoT Hub.
-Parameter validation will throw ArgumentException/ArgumentNullException/FormatException/InvalidOperationException
+This logic has been consolidated to always throw only `IotHubClientException` for exceptions arising from communication attempts with IoT Hub.
+Parameter validation will throw `ArgumentException`/`ArgumentNullException`/`FormatException`/`InvalidOperationException`.
-  - RecommendedAction in connection status handling
+  - RecommendedAction in connection status handling.

 ## What will happen to the version 1 SDK

 We will have released one final LTS version of the version 1 SDK that we will support like any other LTS release (security bug fixes, some non-security bug fixes as needed),